MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/office-365-security/alerts.md

 ## <a name="alerts-features"></a>Recursos de alertas

-A tabela a seguir descreve as ferramentas disponíveis em **Alertas** no Centro de Conformidade e & Segurança.
+A tabela a seguir descreve as ferramentas disponíveis em **Alertas** no Centro de Conformidade & Segurança.

 ****